 - 18.1 This section refers to the large compressed gas cylinders for supplying carrier gases for analytical instruments.
 The small ethyl alcohol cylinders for use in breath testing shall be stored in the laboratory, according to the manufacturer's recommendations. - 18.2 Cylinders will be stored in an upright position.
-Chain or otherwise secure them so they cannot be upset, fall, or strike each other. - 18.3 Cylinders will be stored in the designated gas storage area when not in use.
-Whenever possible, store empty cylinders spaced away from the full cylinders. - 18.4 Close all cylinder valves before moving, and when being stored (empty or full).
+Chain or otherwise secure them so they cannot be upset, fall, or strike each other. - 18.3 Cylinders will be stored in the designated gas storage area when not in use.Whenever possible, store empty cylinders spaced away from the full cylinders. - 18.4 Close all cylinder valves before moving, and when being stored (empty or full).
 Except when in use, the valve protection device must always be in place.
 Mark empty cylinders as empty.
 Cylinders on an automatic tank switching system do not need to be marked as empty. - 18.5 Extreme care shall be used when handling compressed gas cylinders.
 Do not drop, jar, or expose them to temperatures above 50°C (120°F).
 All cylinders shall be handled as if they are full. - 18.6 Do not use the valve or valve cap to lift or move cylinders.
 When moving a cylinder always use a hand truck with the chain secured when moving the gas cylinder more than a few feet.
 Do not roll cylinders to move them unless the cylinder is only being moved a few feet. - 18.7 Check cylinder labels before use.
-Color-coding is not a standardized means of identification. - 18.8 Periodically check cylinders for rust or dents.
+Color-coding is not a standardized means of identification. - 18.8 When installing or changing tanks, check cylinders for rust or dents and make sure there are no visible issues.
 Particularly check around the neck of the cylinder (including the screw threads) and at the bottom.
-If there is doubt about a cylinder's structural strength or the possibility of leakage contact the supplier for inspection, testing and/or replacement. - 18.9 Use fittings, gauges, and regulators suitable for the particular gas being used.
+If there is doubt about a cylinder's structural strength or the possibility of leakage contact the supplier. - 18.9 Use fittings, gauges, and regulators suitable for the particular gas being used.
 Safety valves, gauges, and regulators shall be securely mounted and shall not be used if they are bent or damaged. - 18.10 Protect cylinders from sparks, flames, and contact with energized equipment. - 18.11 Connections on cylinders shall be tightened or loosened carefully.
 Do not tamper with safety release devices or cylinder valves.
-If there is a problem with a cylinder, promptly notify the supplier indicating the type of problem and the
+If there is a problem with a cylinder, promptly notify the supplier indicating the type of problem and the cylinder's serial number.
+Follow the supplier's instructions and/or have the cylinder replaced.